ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 (such as CPU, GPU, memory, and custom resources) specified in Ray task and actor annotations.
 Usage of the Ray Object Store also marks a Ray worker pod as active and prevents downscaling.

-The autoscaler scales Ray worker pods down by adding the Ray pods' names to the RayCluster CR's `scaleStrategy.workersToDelete` list and decrementing the `replicas` field of the relevant `workerGroupSpec`.
+The autoscaler scales Ray worker pods down by adding the Ray pods' names to the `RayCluster` CR's `scaleStrategy.workersToDelete` list and decrementing the `replicas` field of the relevant `workerGroupSpec`.

 #### Manually scaling
-You may manually adjust a RayCluster's scale by editing the `replicas` or `workersToDelete` fields.
+You may manually adjust a `RayCluster`'s scale by editing the `replicas` or `workersToDelete` fields.
 (It is also possible to implement custom scaling logic that adjusts scale on your behalf.)
-It is however, not recommended to manually edit `replicas` or `workersToDelete` for a RayCluster with autoscaling enabled.
+It is however, not recommended to manually edit `replicas` or `workersToDelete` for a `RayCluster` with autoscaling enabled.

 ### autoscalerOptions
 To enable Ray autoscaler support, it is enough to set `enableInTreeAutoscaling:true`.
-Should you need to adjust autoscaling behavior or change the autoscaler container's configuration, you can use the RayCluster CR's `autoscalerOptions` field.
+Should you need to adjust autoscaling behavior or change the autoscaler container's configuration, you can use the `RayCluster` CR's `autoscalerOptions` field.
 The `autoscalerOptions` field carries the following subfields:

 #### upscalingMode